 4. Attach Base Column Support to Base.
-(Diagram 7) Place a washer (C) onto each of the two remaining frame-to-base bolts.
-Place the remaining gasket between the base column support mount and the base frame.
+(Diagram 7) Place a washer (C) onto each of the two remaining frame-to-base bolts (B).
+Place the remaining gasket (A) between the base column support mount and the base frame.
 Align the holes and insert the bolts and washers through the base column support mount and the climber base.
 Attach a lock nut (D) to the end of each bolt.
-Hold the lock nut with the wrench (H) while you firmly tighten the bolts with the hex key (G) provided.
+Hold the lock nut with the wrench (H) while you firmly tighten the bolts with the other wrench (H) provided.

 5. Attach Resistance Cylinders to Upright Support.
 (Diagram 8) Remove the bolt, washer and spacer from the upper axle using your fingers or the hex key (G) provided.
-With the indicator arrow facing toward the footpad, slide the top of the resistance cylinder onto the upper axle.
+With the indicator arrow (See Diagram 8) facing toward the footpad, slide the top of the resistance cylinder onto the upper axle.
 Place the washer and spacer on the bolt.
-Re-insert the bolt and tighten securely using the hex key provided.
+Reinsert the bolt and tighten securely using the hex key provided.
 Repeat this same step to attach the other resistance cylinder.